chisomije92/Pizzarack/README.md

 ### Admin

 - Admin Dashboard: [Admin Dashboard](https://pizzarack.vercel.app/admin)
+  #### How to
   The admin dashboard enables the admin user to add and delete pizzas.
-In addition, the admin user can track and change order status.
+In addition, the admin user can track and change the status of orders.
+To access the dashboard, log in with the following credentials:
+  - Username: Admin
+  - Password: 00000

 ## My process